Paul N. Luvera

-The Attorney General hired him to act as lead trial counsel in a lawsuit against the tobacco industry on behalf of the state that ended in a record settlement after a two and a half year jury trial.
+The Washington State Attorney General hired him to act as lead trial counsel in a lawsuit against the tobacco industry on behalf of the state that ended in a record settlement after a 2½ jury trial.
 He agreed to accept a request from the Washington D.C.
 Brady Center in a pro bono case to act as lead counsel against the gun industry in a lawsuit over the shooting deaths of multiple people by a sniper on the East Coast.
-In a case of national media attention, he sued the City of Tacoma for the murder of Crystal Brame, who was shot by her husband who was the Chief of Police of Tacoma.
-The result was a multi million dollar settlement with the creation of a domestic violence center and agreed changes in laws as well as new police policy for domestic violence.
+In another case with national media attention, he sued the City of Tacoma for the murder of Crystal Brame, who was shot by her husband who was the Chief of Police of Tacoma.
+The result was a multi-million dollar settlement and the creation of a domestic violence center, as well as agreed changes in laws and a new police policy for domestic violence.

-His trials have resulted in record verdicts in Washington, Idaho and Oregon including personal injury jury verdicts of $40 million dollars in Washington, $44 million dollars in Oregon and $29 million dollars in Idaho.
-Luvera’s settlements include a $75 million settlement for the death of two 10-year-old children as well as a $45 million settlement for the wrongful death of six adults.
+Luvera’s trials have resulted in record verdicts in Washington, Idaho, and Oregon including personal injury jury verdicts of $40 million in Washington, $44 million in Oregon, and $29 million in Idaho.
+His settlements include a $75 million settlement for the death of two 10-year-old children as well as a $45 million settlement for the wrongful death of six adults.

-Lawdragon Magazine named him as one the leading 500 lawyers in America, describing him as “The dean of the plaintiff’s bar for all the Northwest.”
-He has been selected by The National Law Journal, The American Lawyer and The Washington Journal as one of the nation’s most accomplished trial lawyers.
+He has been described “The dean of the plaintiff’s bar for all the Northwest,” and has been selected by The National Law Journal, The American Lawyer, and The Washington Journal as one of the nation’s most accomplished trial lawyers.
 Seattle Magazine has featured him as one of Seattle’s top trial lawyers and listed him among the state’s best trial lawyers in their surveys.
-In annual surveys of lawyers by Washington Law and Politics he has been named as an outstanding trial lawyer each year since it’s publication as well named among the top ten trial lawyers in the state.
-He was featured on the front cover of the New York Times supplement as an outstanding trial lawyer.
+He was also featured on the front cover of the New York Times supplement as an outstanding trial lawyer.

-Paul Luvera retired from practicing law in the spring of 2014.
+Paul Luvera retired from the practice of law in the spring of 2014.